-GLUCOSE: This test is based on a double sequential enzyme reaction.
+Glucose: This test is based on a double sequential enzyme reaction.
 One enzyme, glucose oxidase, catalyzes the formation of gluconic acid and hydrogen peroxide from the oxidation of glucose.
-A second enzyme, peroxidase, catalyzes the reaction of hydrogen peroxide with potassium iodide chromogen to oxidize the chromogen to colors ranging from blue-green to greenish-brown through brown and dark brown.

-BILIRUBIN: This test is based on the coupling of bilirubin with a diazotized dichloroaniline in a strongly acid medium.
-The colors range from light tan to reddish-brown.
+A second enzyme, peroxidase, catalyzes the reaction of hydrogen peroxide with potassium iodide chromogen to oxidize the chromogen to colors ranging from blue-green to greenish-brown through brown and dark brown and dark brown.
+Bilirubin: This test is based on the coupling of bilirubin with a Bilirubin: This test is based on the coupling of biliru diazotized dichloroaniline in a strongly acid medium. range from light tan to reddish-brown.

-KETONE: This test is based on the reaction of acetoacetic acid with sodium nitroprusside in a strongly basic medium.
+Ketone: This test is based on the reaction of acetoacetic acid with sodium nitroprusside in a strongly basic medium.
 The colors range from beige or buff-pink color for a "Negative" reading to pink and pink-purple for a "Positive" reading.

-SPECIFIC GRAVITY: This test is based on the apparent pKa change of certain pretreated polyelectrolytes in relation to the ionic concentration.
+Specific Gravity: This test is based on the apparent pKa change of certain pretreated polyelectrolytes in relation to the ionic concentration.
+In the presence of an indicator, the colors range from concentration.
 In the presence of an indicator, the colors range from dark blue or blue-green in urine of low ionic concentration to green and yellow-green in urine of higher ionic concentration.

-$\textbf{BLOOD:} \ \ \, \text{This test is based on the pseudoperoxidase action of hemoglobin and erythrocytes which catalyzes the reaction of 3,3',5, 5'-tetramethyl-benzidine and buffered and buffered are the control of the$ organic peroxide.
+Blood: This test is based on the pseudoperoxidase action of hemoglobin and erythrocytes which catalyzes the reaction of 3,3',5, 5'-tetramethyl-benzidine and buffered organic peroxide.
 The resulting colors range from orange to yellow-green and dark green.
-Very high blood concentration may cause the color development to continue to dark blue.
+Very high blood concentration may cause the color development to continue to dark blue continue to dark blue.

-PH: This test is based on the well known double pH indicator method, where bromothymol blue and methyl red give distinguishable colors over the pH range of 5-9.
+This test is based on the well known double pH indicator pH: method, where bromothymol blue and methyl red give distinguishable colors over the pH range of 5-9.
 The colors range from red-orange to yellow and yellow-green to blue-green.

-PROTEIN: This test is based on the protein error-of-indicator principle.
-At a constant pH, the development of any green color is due to the presence of protein.
-Colors range from yellow for a "Negative" reaction to yellow-green and green to blue-green for a "Positive" reaction.
+Protein: This test is based on the protein error-of-indicator principle.

+At a constant pH, the development of any green color is due to the reaction to yellow-green and green to blue-green for a "Negative" reaction leukocytes, which catalyzes the hydrolysis of an indoxyl ester derivative.
+The indoxyl ester liberated reacts with a diazonium salt to

-UROBILINOGEN: This test is based on a modified Ehrlich reaction in which p-diethylaminobenzaldehyde reacts with urobilinogen in a strongly acid medium.
+Urobilinogen: This test is based on a modified Ehrlich reaction in which p-diethylaminobenzaldehyde reacts with urobilinogen in a strongly acid medium.
 Colors range from light pink to bright magenta.

-NITRITE: This test depends on the conversion of nitrate to nitrite by the action of Gramnegative bacteria in the urine.
-The nitrite reacts with p-arsanilic acid to from a diazonium compound in an acid medium.
+Nitrite: This test depends on the conversion of nitrate to nitrite by the action of Gram-negative bacteria in the urine.
+The nitrite reacts with p-arsanilic acid to form a diazonium compound in an acid medium.
 The diazonium compound in turn couples with 1,2,3,4tetrahydrobenzo(h) quinolin to produce a pink color.
+Leukocytes: This test is based on the action of esterase present in